-Led by experts in real-time and virtual production at an Unreal Engine Authorized Training Center, this intensive course (5 x weekly sessions for 12 weeks) will help artists, filmmakers, and content creators master Unreal Engine workflows and techniques.
+Led by experts in real-time and virtual production at an Unreal Engine Authorized Training Center, our courses will help artists, filmmakers, and content creators master Unreal Engine workflows and techniques.

 Shoshanah has almost a decade of visual effects production experience, coordinating VFX teams in Australia and London.
 Her credits include Mad Max: Fury Road, Ant-Man, John Wick: Parabellum, Game of Thrones, and Christopher Robin.
 She now enjoys getting to write about the film and games industry.

 VIRTUAL PRODUCTION INDUSTRY GUIDE

 Want to know more?
 Download your free guide!